andypowe11/JIsc-CV-ChatBot-Demo/README.md

 TSV files for a simple Microsoft chatbot answering questions about coronavirus for the University of Birmingham.
 Based on publicly available FAQs from various sources.

+Sources of information

-Sources of information: The UK government Coronavirus outbreak FAQs: what you can and can't do https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do
+The UK government Coronavirus outbreak FAQs: what you can and can't do https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do

 The OfS Students Student Guide to Coronavirus https://www.officeforstudents.org.uk/for-students/student-guide-to-coronavirus/questions-and-answers/